TehGM/tehgm.github.io/content/categories/imo/_index.md

     </div>
     <div class="details-content">
         <div class="admonition-content">
             <p>These posts might contain minor spoilers.
-I do my best to not avoid any significant spoilers, but it's not always possible to 'review' something without at least tiny ones.</p>
+I do my best to avoid any significant spoilers, but it's not always possible to 'review' something without at least tiny ones.</p>
             <p>But do not worry!
 I implemented Discord-style spoiler mask - it'll hide spoiler text until you click on it -> ||Spoiler Example||!</p>
         </div>
     </div>